CU-ECEN-5823/ecen5823-f20-assignments/questions/Assignment5-HealthThermometerProfile-BLE.md

    <br>Screenshot:
    ![peak_current_of_advertisement](screenshots/assignment5/peak_current_of_advertisement.png)

-4. Provide screen shot verifying the connection interval setting matches the value required for the assignment.
+4. Provide screen shot showing the connection interval settings.
+Do they match the values you set in your slave(server) code or the master's values?.
    <br>Screenshot:
    ![connection_interval](screenshots/assignment5/connection_interval.png)